When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 +---------+----------+

--- The initial execution of this query may require a full table scan, which is inefficient.
+-- The first time you execute this query, a full table scan may be required, which is inefficient.

 OceanBase(root@test)>explain select user_id, name from user_info where JSON_CONTAINS(hobbies->'$[*]', CAST('["hiking"]' AS JSON));